 Computers are designed to perform numerical calculations, but there are some important details about working with numbers that every programmer working with quantitative data should know.
-Python (and most other programming languages) distinguishes between two different types of numbers:
+Python (like most other programming languages) distinguishes between two different types of numbers:

 Integers are called